isgood-dev/wavey/CONTRIBUTING.md

 ## Types of contributions we welcome
 * Bug fixes
-    * Please heavily test bug fixes to ensure they don't create other bugs/impare functionaly of anything on the music player.
+    * Please heavily test bug fixes to ensure they don't create other bugs/impare functionaly of anything on Wavey.
 * Spelling mistakes
 * Syntax improvements
 * Feature requests/implimentations